Equivariant instanton homology: The dualizing complex and Tate homology

 is called the \textit{norm map} of $M$.
 The product $m \cdot \psi$ makes $\psi$ into an $M$-valued functional by using the fact that $\psi$ is $A$-valued and $M$ is a right $A$-module.
 The mapping cone of $N_M$ is denoted $C^\infty_A(M)$, the \textit{Tate complex} of $M$.
 Its homology is the Tate homology $H^\infty_A(M)$ of $M$. \end{definition}

-The following is important enough to record as a lemma. \begin{lemma} $D_A$ is degreewise $R$-flat.\end{lemma} \begin{proof} Recall that $A$ is degreewise $R$-free, and in particular torsion-free.
+The following is important enough to record as a lemma. \begin{lemma} $D_A$ is degreewise $R$-flat.\end{lemma} \begin{proof} The algebra $A$ is degreewise $R$-free, and in particular torsion-free.
 Because $R$ is a PID, $R$-flatness is equivalent to ($R$-) torsion-freeness.
-Duals of torsion-free modules are torsion-free, sums of torsion-free modules are torsion free, and products of torsion-free modules are torsion-free, so $cB(R,A,A)$ is degreewise torsion-free, and hence degreewise flat. \end{proof}
+The complex $\text{Hom}_A(B(R,A,A), A)$ is $R$-torsion free: if $\psi: B(R,A,A) \to A$ has $(r \psi)(x) = 0$ for all $x$, then $\psi(x) = 0$ for all $x$ as $A$ is torsion-free.
+Therefore $D_A$ is torsion-free, hence degreewise flat. \end{proof}

 To justify the name ``Tate homology", we show that this satisfies part of the corresponding versions of Klein's axioms defining Tate cohomology \cite{Klein}, skipping the complete verification that $H^\infty_A$ and $H\left(B(-, A, D_A)\right)$ are homology theories: the remaining axioms state that these preserve homotopy pullbacks and filtered homotopy colimits.
 These are not hard to verify, but we will not use them.